 The Four-Minute Search for the Perfect Mate

-STANFORD GRADUATE SCHOOL OF BUSINESS—Women get pickier about whom they date the more options they have.
-Moreover, although women say that they rate intelligence over attractiveness in their search for a mate, when they try "speed dating" physical attractiveness leads their list—outpacing intelligence, sincerity, and compatibility—to the same degree as it does for men.
+Women get pickier about whom they date the more options they have.
+Moreover, although women say that they rate intelligence over attractiveness in their search for a mate, when they try “speed dating” physical attractiveness leads their list — outpacing intelligence, sincerity, and compatibility — to the same degree as it does for men.

-"Marketers are interested in how people make choices, and one area in which we make an important choice is whom we want to date," said Itamar Simonson, the Sebastian S. Kresge Professor of Marketing at the Stanford Graduate School of Business, who studied dating preferences along with co-researchers Raymond Fisman and Sheena Iyengar of Columbia University and Emir Kamenica of Harvard University.
+“Marketers are interested in how people make choices, and one area in which we make an important choice is whom we want to date,” said Itamar Simonson, the Sebastian S. Kresge Professor of Marketing at Stanford GSB, who studied dating preferences along with co-researchers Raymond Fisman and Sheena Iyengar of Columbia University and Emir Kamenica of Harvard University.

 Simonson’s study took two forms: one a small group of 10 men and 10 women; the other had 20 men and 20 women, all graduate students at Columbia University.
 Seated across from each other at tables, the men and women spent four minutes on their date, after which they were given one minute to fill out a form that asked whether they wanted to go on another date with that person.
 After answering yes or no, they had a list of six attributes on which to rate their partner: attractiveness; sincerity; intelligence; fun; ambitiousness; and shared interests.
 Participants also were asked how much they liked each person overall and how probable it was that the other person would say yes to them.
 Then they were moved on to their next match until they had “dated” every member of the opposite sex in the room.